casacore/casacore/CTDS-64bit.md

 using the old interface.

 Note that a nice side-effect of the DataManager change is that libcasa_tables.so  shrunk about 10%.
-It can even be more if the backward compatibility functionality can be removed.
+It will even be more once the backward compatibility functionality can be removed.